paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-069-retired-grade.md

   (B) in the case of officers to be retired in the grade of lieutenant colonel or colonel in the Army, Air Force, Marine Corps, or Space Force or commander or captain in the Navy, the number equal to four percent of the authorized active-duty strength for that fiscal year for officers of that armed force in the applicable grade; or

-  (C) in the case of officers to be retired in the grade of brigadier general or major general in the Army, Air Force, Marine Corps, or Space Force or rear admiral (lower half) or rear admiral in the Navy, the number equal to 10 percent of the authorized active-duty strength for that fiscal year for officers of that armed force in the applicable grade.
+  (C) in the case of officers to be retired in the grade of brigadier general or major general in the Army, Air Force, Marine Corps, or Space Force or rear admiral (lower half) or rear admiral in the Navy, the number equal to 10 percent 11 See Temporary Increase in Fiscal Year Percentage Limitation for Reduction or Waiver of Service-In-Grade Requirement for General and Flag Officers To Be Retired in Pay Grades O–7 and O–8 note below. of the authorized active-duty strength for that fiscal year for officers of that armed force in the applicable grade.

 (6) **Notice to congress on reduction or waiver of requirements for general, flag, and equivalent officer grades.—** — In the case of an officer to be retired in a grade that is a general or flag officer grade who is eligible to retire in that grade only by reason of an exercise of the authority in paragraph (1) to reduce the service-in-grade requirement in that paragraph, or the authority in paragraph (3) to waive that requirement, the Secretary of Defense or the President, as applicable, shall, not later than 60 days prior to the date on which the officer will be retired in that grade, notify the Committees on Armed Services of the Senate and the House of Representatives of the exercise of the applicable authority with respect to that officer.